Really OLD Archives:

 This photo was taken after a performance of Mahler's Second Symphony at the Hemmens Theater in Elgin, Illinois on May 4th, 2003.

-The timpani and percussion section of the Elgin Symphony Orchestra (from left to right): Bobby Everson, Andrew Simco, Rich Janecke, Brian Oriente, George Blanchet, and Tina Keitel.
+The timpani and percussion section of the Elgin Symphony Orchestra (from left to right): Bobby Everson, Andrew Simco, Rich Janecke, Brian Oriente,

 New Sound and Video